hookdeck/product-docs/docs/destinations.md

 ## What's a Destination

-A [`Destination`](destinations) is used to define the URL where of your webhooks should be sent.
-Generally this will be labeled after the our service or a specific method on your service for exmaple: "Order Service", "Internal API" or "Update Order".
+A [`Destination`](destinations) is used to define the URL where your webhooks should be sent.
+Generally, this should be labeled after the service or a specific method on your service.
+For example, "Order Service", "Internal API" or "Update Order".

-Each [`Destination`](destinations) has Webhook URL which is the endpoint Hookdeck will be sending HTTP `POST` requests.
-The original request headers and data is preserved but Hookdeck will also append additional meta data to the request.
+Each [`Destination`](destinations) has a webhook URL which is the endpoint Hookdeck will be sending HTTP `POST` requests.
+The original request headers and the data are preserved.
+Additionally, Hookdeck will also append metadata to the request.

 :::note
 Be as descriptive as possible, it will help you keep track of your webhook events!